How to Import Project in Android Studio

-By default, while you import project in Android Studio, the Android Studio displays your project files in the Android view.
+By default, while you import android studio project, the Android Studio displays your project files in the Android view.
 This view does not reflect the actual file hierarchy on disk, but is organized by modules and file types to simplify navigation between key source files of your Android Studio Project, hiding certain files or directories that are not commonly used.
 Some of the structural changes compared to the structure on disk include the following:

 - Shows all the project's build-related configuration files in a top-level Gradle Script group.